-“We were able to see the first-hand benefit of the program and all of the benefit that these children have been able to receive, and I was able to spend some time with my sponsored child and it was really nice to see the benefit they have received from this sponsorship.
+“We were able to see the first-hand benefit of the program and all of the benefits that these children have been able to receive, and I was able to spend some time with my sponsored child and it was really nice to see the benefit they have received from this sponsorship.
 It was great to be able to meet with my sponsored child and spend a little bit of time with her and the other children that my church sponsors and to see and meet with their families to see their living conditions.”

 Teacher, Farmer, Father